Pappol/AIS_notes/README.md

 # AIS_notes
 Public notes from Masters in Artificial Intelligence Systems at UniTn

+Each section corrisponds to a course and contains the notes taken during the lessons and the exercises done during the course.
+These are only the public notes, the private ones are not available.
+The exercises are only published after the deadline of the assignment and being graded as correct.

 ## How to run the notebooks

 - Requirements